ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 ![](../fig/parallel_app_3.svg)

 Technically, a thread is defined as an independent stream of instructions that can be scheduled to run by the operating system.
-From a developer poin of view thread is a "procedure" that runs independently from its main program.
+From a developer point of view, thread is a "procedure" that runs independently from its main program.

-Imagine a main program that contains a number of procedures.
+Imagine the main program that contains a number of procedures.
 In a "multi-threaded" program all of these procedures can be scheduled to run simultaneously and/or independently by the operating system.

-Threads operate in shared memory multiprocessor architectures.
+Threads operate in shared-memory multiprocessor architectures.

-POSIX Threads (Pthreads) and OpenMP represent two most popular implementations of multiprocessing models.
+POSIX Threads (Pthreads) and OpenMP represent the two most popular implementations of multiprocessing models.
 Pthreads library is a low-level API providing extensive control over threading operations.
-It is very flexible and provides very fine-grained control over multi threading operations.
+It is very flexible and provides very fine-grained control over multi-threading operations.
 Being low-level it requires multiple steps to perform simple threading tasks.

-On the other hand, OpenMP is much higher level and much simpler to use.
+On the other hand, OpenMP is a much higher level and much simpler to use.

 ##### Example OpenMP program
 omp_example.c